Pengeszikra/flogon-board/README.md

 - good sense of humor
 - don't waste their time to political influence to each other
 - don't use digital money
+- avoide the agression because the nightmare is more worst for them

 ## Card Set